How can I help you?

-This section explains how to create and demonstrate the basic usage of the Angular Image Editor module.
+This article shows how to set up and use the Angular Image Editor module.

-To get started quickly with angular Image Editor component using angular CLI, you can check the video below.
+To get started quickly with the Angular Image Editor using the Angular CLI, watch the video below.

 Dependencies

-The list of dependencies required to use the Image Editor module in your application is given below:
+The list of dependencies required to use the Image Editor module in an Angular application is shown below:

 |-- @syncfusion/ej2-angular-image-editor